yu-lab-vt/AQuA/README.md

 ## Fiji plugin

-Now this plugin can only be applied in windows system.
 1. Download **[here](https://github.com/yu-lab-vt/AQuA-Fiji/releases)**.
 2. Put the downloaded `Aqua.jar` to the plugins folder of Fiji.
 3. Open Fiji.